materialsproject/fireworks/docs/index.rst

    :width: 300 px
    :alt: FireWorks

 FireWorks is a code for defining, managing, and executing scientific workflows.
-It can be used to automate most types of calculations over arbitrary computing resources, including those that have a queueing system.
+It can be used to automate calculations over arbitrary computing resources, including those that have a queueing system.

+Some features that distinguish FireWorks are the capability to program dynamic workflows, and built-in tools for running high-throughput computations at large computing centers.
+As one example, you could define 1000 workflows that each involve programs written in serial, then use FireWorks to automatically execute them in parallel over 100 processors.

 ====================
 Is FireWorks for me?